sachgits/billingstack/README.md

     WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
+    #users are not subcribtion
+    #subscription renewed on killbill
+        phase evergreen
+        unlimited
+        duration unlimited
+        daily
+        billing period not specified